Theories and Effects of Political Humor: Discounting Cues, Gateways, and the Impact of Incongruities

 Scholars from linguistics, psychology, and sociology have developed theories to account for humor’s role in society and impact on the audience.
 The core empirical work on the impact of political humor has emerged over the last decade from the disciplines of communication, political science, and psychology.
 In the late 1990s, as political candidates appeared on entertainment programs and talk shows, media effects scholars began studying the impact of nontraditional forms of political information on the audience.
 While first included under such umbrella terms as “soft news” (Baum, 2003) or “talk shows” (Davis and Owen, 1998), political humor soon became a dedicated area of media effects research.

 (p.
 872) The rise in scholarly attention to political humor can be attributed to the increasing prevalence of hybrid forms of political information over the past twenty years.
-This includes the frequency of political themes in the monologues of late-night comedians like David Letterman and Jay Leno throughout the 1990s; the emergence of dedicated political satire programs on the cable network Comedy Central (The Daily Show with Jon Stewart, which launched in 1999, and the Colbert Report with Stephen Colbert, which debuted in 2005); and alternative entertainment political formats like Politically Incorrect with Bill Maher (first introduced on Comedy Central in 1993), as well as the rise of online political humor sites such as Funny or Die (launched 2006) or the Onion News Network (launched 2007).
+This includes the frequency of political themes in the monologues of late-night comedians like David Letterman and Jay Leno throughout the 1990s; the emergence of dedicated political satire programs on the cable network Comedy Central (The Daily Show with Jon Stewart, now Trevor Noah, which launched in 1999; the Colbert Report with Stephen Colbert; and The Nightly Show with Larry Wilmore); and alternative entertainment political formats like Politically Incorrect with Bill Maher (first introduced on Comedy Central in 1993) or Last Week Tonight with John Oliver on HBO, as well as the rise of online political humor sites such as Funny or Die (launched 2006) or the Onion News Network (launched 2007).
 As chronicled by Geoff Baym (2009a), these hybrid forms of political content have their roots in the deregulation of the media industry in the 1980s and the simultaneous rise in digital technologies in the 1990s.
 Together, these changes fostered a media environment in which the once-formal distinction between news and entertainment disappeared (see also Williams and Delli Carpini, 2002).
 As news programs had to compete with entertainment shows for ratings, news executives increasingly adopted entertainment production norms.
 Meanwhile, the rise in digital technologies meant that media conglomerates could efficiently repurpose content across their many outlets and platforms (see Jenkins, 2006).
 Hence, entertainment creators increasingly experimented with political themes—leading to the late 1990s influx of hybrid political entertainment genres.

 The Content of Political Humor

-When scholars discuss the content of contemporary political humor, they are usually referring to a set of texts ranging from the political jokes of late-night comedians like Jay Leno or David Letterman, to online political parodies, to the playful cultural critiques on the animated series The Simpsons, to longer ironic or satirical segments from Jon Stewart or Stephen Colbert.
+When scholars discuss the content of contemporary political humor, they are usually referring to a set of texts ranging from the political jokes of late-night comedians like Stephen Colbert, Jimmy Fallon, and Jimmy Kimmel, to online political parodies, to the playful cultural critiques on the animated series The Simpsons, to longer ironic or satirical segments from the likes of Jon Stewart, Trevor Noah, and John Oliver.
 Early studies of the content of late-night comedy monologues suggested that late-night political jokes tended to focus on the executive branch and were almost “devoid’ of policy content, focusing instead on personalities and weaknesses of individual politicians (Niven, Lichter, and Amundson, 2003).
 Recent research on the content of televised political humor complicates these initial observations.
 The themes included in the content of The Daily Show, for example, are often more issue-oriented than those of Leno or Letterman (National Annenberg Election Survey, 2004).
 In fact, scholars have found comparable treatment of substantive issues across the content of The Daily Show and network news broadcasts during the same time period (Fox, Koloen, and Sahin, 2007).

 These competing findings reflect an evolving political media landscape, but also an imperative need to understand what we’re talking about when we say “political humor.”